aidistan-archives/ruby-biotcm/README.md

 	$ gem install biotcm

-We believe in self-documentation coding, so you could find all APIs, examples and guides you need in [documents](http://biotcm.github.io/biotcm/doc/frames.html).
+We believe in self-documentation coding, so you could find all APIs, examples and guides you need in the [documents](http://biotcm.github.io/biotcm/doc/frames.html).

 ## Getting Involved